 And on one side I think again that’s because as women we’re especially hard on ourselves.
 And we experience a lot of pressure from society: be sexy but not a slut, look good but take care of our family first, work to be considered equal but also raise a family, do hard work but make it look effortless and never sweat, etc.

-Have compassion for yourself as you are and at the same time get excited about who you can become
+Have gratitude for yourself as you are and at the same time get excited about who you can become

 Question #3: Where does the pressure to improve come from?

 There are both an inner (self-judgment, dreams and goals) and outer (societal ideals) pressure.
 But from my perspective, the problem is NOT with improving, the “problem” is with our self-judgement.
 For most women, improving means going from a state of lack to a state of fullness.
 It’s vital that we shift this mindset and recognize that improving means growing and that growing is inevitable.
 We grow from a little girl to a teenager, from a teenager to an adult, from an adult to a wise woman.
 Does that mean that something was wrong with the little girl?
 Of course not!
 If we could have a paradigm shift, then we would shift from should to want.